JRMartinez91/unit2_project/README.md

     - wrestling with the diferences between react and express-react

 - the backstory of the site-- origin of Annasthesia Mascot? :P

+- quirk of the tag search. when no tags are selected, songs with no tags are displayed, as if "no tags" WAS a tag

+- incident with spaces-after-tags